swiftlang/swift/docs/LibraryEvolution.rst

 stored properties in a ``@fixed_contents`` struct are implicitly declared ``@inlineable`` (as described above for top-level variables).
 In effect:

-- Reordering stored instance properties relative to one another is not permitted.
-Reordering all other members is still permitted.
+- Reordering all members, including stored properties, is still permitted.
 - Adding new stored instance properties (public or non-public) is not permitted.
   Adding any other new members is still permitted.
 - Existing instance properties may not be changed from stored to computed or